jguida941/software-testing-handbook/software-testing/docs/testing-strategy.md

 ## Conclusion

 This comprehensive testing strategy ensures:
-- All 162 vulnerabilities are verified as fixed
+- The remediation gap is transparent (144/162 fixed; 18 Tomcat CVEs tracked)
 - Security improvements are measurable
 - Fixes are properly implemented
 - No regressions occur
-- Compliance requirements are met
+- Compliance requirements are met with documented residual risk

-Regular execution of these tests maintains security posture and provides audit trail documentation.
+Regular execution of these tests maintains security posture, proves the Tomcat findings remain contained, and provides audit trail documentation.